Commercial IP Audio

 IP Audio 'Entities' and Products

-For most commercial IP audio projects, products can largely be defined and grouped into category ‘entities’ as follows:
+However, for many commercial IP audio projects, product devices can largely be defined and grouped into category ‘entities’ as shown:

 IP Speakers plug into the network for service (just like any other network device).
 Most IP speakers also receive power from the network switch (Power over Ethernet, PoE), in which case no additional cables or connections are required.
 IP speakers are essentially an IP audio decoder with a 'built-in' amplifier to provide output from the speaker itself.
 Different manufacturer IP speakers provide different capability - for example, some have a built-in microphone to enable 2-way audio talkback.